Together Forever (TV series)

 Together Forever is a 2012 Philippine television drama comedy romance series broadcast by GMA Network.
 The series is a spin-off from Red Mask, a Philippine short film aired on Party Pilipinas.
 Directed by Roderick Lindayag, it stars Julie Anne San Jose and Elmo Magalona.
 It premiered on June 17, 2012 on the network's Sunday afternoon line up.
-The series concluded on September 9, 2012 with a total of 13 episodes.
+The series concluded on September 9, 2012, with a total of 13 episodes.

+The series is streaming online on YouTube.